AlexErdei73/lottery-keeper/README.md

     timeframe is short and accessibility and usability of the UI is more important than the look, so I choose this solution.

+## What are those things, which I would have done if I had a little more time?

+    * 1. Some of the data in the draw report should be in the form of a table, because these values depend on the number of hits.
+The user should be able to sort this data according any row or column depending on the orientation of the table.

+    * 2. I planned to add a footer with a little animation.

+    * 3. The responsive design needs to be fine tuned with some media queries and a little CSS.
+It should be working for upto 400% zoom and large font sizes.
+We should be able to go down to 300px x 250px viewport sizes without any problem even with 400% zoom or 200% zoom and 32px base font-size.
+It takes time and I run out of time, so this work is missing.
+This is requirement for complying with the WCAG AA standard too.

+    * 4. I planned to add some tests with Jest, especially for the game logic.
+Although I did manual test on everything, automated tests has their advantages.
+We could just trust the calculations much better if I had those tests.
+Unfortunately that takes time too.
+The math is well thought over and this task provides a lot of places to check on the numerical results.
+I tried to use chatGPT to calculate the numerical values of the probabilities.
+Do not do it.
+I asked it 5 times, pointing out, that the results are very bad.
+    Even after long conversation it was unable to give me probabilities, which add up to one.
+Probabilities should add up to one always, if you take into account all the possibilities.
+It is an opportunity to check numerical results.
+The problem has a lot of points like this, but tests would be the best.

 ## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.